maxantcliff/eval_football_poisson/README.md

-Full description/explanation in the pynb file
+Full description/explanation in the ipynb file